Loading Session...

 With the rapid growth of global shipping, increasing maritime traffic has heightened accident risks, posing threats to the economy, ecology, and public safety.
 This study introduces a data-driven Bayesian Network (BN) framework to address challenges in maritime risk analysis, including data deficiencies such as missing values and imbalances.
 The framework employs boxplot techniques to detect outliers and the ADASYN algorithm to balance datasets, ensuring data reliability.
 Accimap theory is integrated to systematically identify key risk factors, and K-means clustering is used for precise indicator classification.
 Validation shows the model outperforms advanced machine learning classifiers in predicting accident severity.
 Finally, our findings reveals some key findings: (1) "standardized operations" are the most influential factor, with a mutual information value of 0.13408;(2) Human behavioral norms gain importance as incident severity increases.
 (3) Scenario analysis highlights that favorable weather conditions can paradoxically lead to more severe accidents, likely due to reduced vigilance.
 This study offers valuable insights for policymakers and industry practitioners, providing a robust framework for maritime risk management and accident prevention.

-Hanwen Fan
+Presenters Hanwen Fan

-Phd, Dalian Maritime University
+Research Scholar, Dalian Maritime University

 Co-Authors